ratnanil/Songs/Readme.md

 % [1] means 1 optional argument (the title, where the default is "Chorus")
 ```
 - With a clever interplay of the lua filter, html/css and latex/tcolorbox, I can do the following: Pass an alternative header as an option, e.g. `:::{.chorus options="Refrain"}`
-  - In latex, the `tcolorbox` based environment `chorus` will interprete this as a custom title (since this is how I had prepared the environment in step before)
+  - In latex, the `tcolorbox` based environment `chorus` will interpret this as a custom title (since this is how I had prepared the environment in step before)
   - In html, this option will be stored as an attribute to the div (`data-options="Refrain"`).
-The appropriate html selecters will use this attribute as `content`.
+The appropriate html selectors will use this attribute as `content`.
 If no such attribute is present, it will default to `Chorus` as content.

+### Add Metadata to document

+I was adamant to add the song's metadata to the YAML header.
+I was sure there is a simple way to then extract this metadata and inject it into the documents body.
+I was right and I was wrong: There is a way, but its not that simple.
+But it *is* a chance to learn lua filters, which I've wanted to for a long time.

+So with a little digging into lua filters and [a lot of help from cscheid](https://github.com/quarto-dev/quarto-cli/discussions/4042#discussioncomment-4745280) (on GitHub) I was able to come up with a lua filter that does exactly what I need (see `add_to_title.lua`).

 ## (further) notes to self

-I dont want this book to become more complex that it already is.
+I don't want this book to become more complex that it already is.
 However, it's hard not to leverage *even more* of the power behind pandoc.
 For example, somebody built a lua filter that I could simply integrate into this book to generate chord diagrams for selected songs.
 More on this below.

 ### lua filter `lilypond`